 Follow this link to join Lancaster UCU.

-How to claim - Please do not let financial hardship stop you from exercising your right to strike.
+How to claim Please do not let financial hardship stop you from exercising your right to paticipate in this action.
 We are here to support you.
-If you would like to enquire about the fund, please contact the treasurer Ian Paylor
+If you would like to enquire about the fund, please contact the treasurer Ian Paylor.